 Princess Smartypants by Brenda Cole is the antithesis of the classic beautiful frail princess stories, but it still ends with happily ever after.
 Princess Smartypants does her own thing and doesn’t understand why her family is so obsessed with finding her a husband.
 She bends to their wishes but still does things her way.
 I think this is a great message about happiness and confidence for girls and balances out some of the other princess stories.
 She was happy just the way she is and didn’t need a spouse to feel complete.

 Pinkalicious by Victoria and Elizabeth Kann.
-I was initially told about this book and it’s authors by another mom who’s son loves this book.
+Another mom told me her son loved this book.
 So don’t think that just because the cover looks rather feminine that your boys won’t love this book too!
 The little girl eats far too many pink cupcakes and before she knows it she has turned pink!
 To return to her normal self she needs to eat her vegetables!
-I like this book, and can see why kids do too.
+I like this book and can see why kids do too.
 I don’t think that all characters can be perfectly pious meek and mild but I do understand when parents are leery of introducing characters that they see as disobedient to their kids.
 Seeing other children behave in ways that are not allowed at their house is a fantastic lesson for readers.
 It opens a dialog with you and your child.

 The Paper Bag Princess by Robert Munsch is one of my very favorite books.
-Some parents have shared their dislike of Elizabeth’s outburst at the end calling Ronald a bum but I think not only is it justified, he treated her horribly, but people say things when they are angry and you can easily use it to teach your child about anger.
+Some parents have shared their dislike of Elizabeth’s outburst at the end calling Ronald a bum.
+But her outburst was justified, he treated her horribly.
+People say things when they are angry and you can easily use it to teach your child about anger.
 I think it’s a wonderful story about a princess taking things into her own hands and saving herself and the prince!
 My kind of fairytale.

 What’s your favorite Princess book?
 Do you think it has a healthy message for kids?